GUI comparison, PernixData FVP vs Us – VMware Write Back Caching Software.

 Doing away with a few stats pages.

 If the information is not actionable, it shouldn’t be presented.

-The only charts that matter are latency and throughput charts broken out by reads and writes at the VM, host and cluster level.
+The only charts that matter are latency and throughput charts broken out by reads and writes at the VM, host, and cluster level.

 Pernix has reports around the amount of storage IO, bandwidth offloaded from the SAN, ‘acceleration rate’, and ‘population vs eviction’ rate.
-These charts need explanation to the end user and the information is not actionable, and so we decided to not display these charts.
+These charts need an explanation to the end user and the information is not actionable, and so we decided to not display these charts.